onflow/service-account/transactions/reset-account-restriction/2025/dec-30/README.md

 comm -23 /tmp/old_addresses.csv /tmp/new_addresses.csv

-Should should only 126 entires
+Should only have 126 entires

 0x00d2f4e1f075ba37
 0x02aaac9a9241e163